Institutional seats of the European Union: History

 At the founding of the European Coal and Steel Community (ECSC) in 1951, the states could not agree which city should host the institutions of the new community.
 Brussels was widely preferred, but was vetoed by Belgium which insisted on Liège.
 Because of the impasse, Luxembourg City was chosen as a provisional choice for all but the Assembly (Parliament), which was to be based in Strasbourg.
-Two further communities were created in 1957 and again a provisional agreement laid out that the Assembly would meet in Strasbourg, the Courts would meet in Luxembourg City, and the Commissions and Councils would be split between Luxembourg City and Brussels.
+Two further communities were created in 1957 and again a provisional agreement laid out that the Assembly would meet in Strasbourg, the Court would meet in Luxembourg City, and the Commissions and Councils would be split between Luxembourg City and Brussels.
 These institutions later started to be concentrated in the latter city.

-As various agreements were reached, activities in Luxembourg City gradually shifted to Brussels and the Parliament, although bound to remain in Strasbourg, also started to work in Brussels while the courts remained in Luxembourg City.
+As various agreements were reached, activities in Luxembourg City gradually shifted to Brussels and the Parliament, although bound to remain in Strasbourg, also started to work in Brussels while the Court remained in Luxembourg City.
 The final agreement in 1992 set up the present arrangement, including the division of the Parliament's work between the three cities.
 In 2002, the European Council, having previously rotated between different cities, decided to base itself in Brussels.